 Last week I published an op-ed in Space News entitled “Lessons from Terrestrial Exploration for Earth Orbit.”
 It focused on the history of European expansion beginning in the fifteenth century and the outcomes of that effort.
 In the process, Western Civilization expanded around the globe moving from exploration to use.
 I see the same thing happening in low-Earth orbit.
 Check out the op-ed here.

-- Wednesday’s Book Review: “Turning the Black Sox White”
+- Wednesday’s Book Review: “Beyond the Sixth Game”